margo/specification/system-design/specification/identity/identity-framework.md

 ## Terminology

 The following terms form the common vocabulary for Margo's non-human identity and authorization model.
 Some are adopted directly from SPIFFE; others are Margo-specific.
+This section is the authoritative definition of these terms: other Margo documents link here instead of restating them.

 These identities belong to *non-human* **Margo components**: the logical units of the Margo system such as the Device Fleet Manager (DFM), Workload Fleet Manager (WFM), their clients, and infrastructure services such as registries or observability collectors.
 Which of their interfaces MIAF governs is defined in [Scope and Applicability](#scope-and-applicability).